ruifig/czrpc/README.md

 To run the unit tests or the provided samples:

 1. First download Asio by running the batch file "get_standalone_asio.bat".
-    * Alternatively, of you prefer Boost, use the "get_boots.bat" batch file.
-The provided transports can use either Standlone Asio, or Boost Asio.
+    * Alternatively, if you prefer Boost, use the "get_boost.bat" batch file.
+The provided transport can use either Standalone Asio, or Boost Asio.
 If you use Boost Asio do the following before including "RPC.h"
         * ```#define CZRPC_HAS_BOOST 1```
 2. Open the provided Visual Studio Solution
 3. Set the "tests" project as startup, or the ChatServer/ChatClient